mutty320/Multithreaded-Web-Crawler./README.md

 The link will invoke the doGet which will display the desired info for the current user\thread.

-The doGet retrieves the info by accessing the global DB context parameter this is a critical section,
+The doGet retrieves the info by accessing the global DB context parameter this is a critical section which will be dealt with as follows.

 synchronized: